 37.0.5 Example of new Plugin Icon Testing

-For a simple test just copy an existing <plugin_name>.png file into the picon_cinfinity directory with the name bluebanana.png to write over the existing file.
-This icon will now show up in cinelerra and still execute the Blue Banana function.
+For a simple test just copy an existing <plugin\name>.png file into the <cinlib>picon directory with new ff\loop.png filename.
+This icon will show up in cinelerra and execute the F\loop function.